EDUC5445 Art Curriculum I

-- Typically this unit is assessed in the following ways: (1) Iona mentor program; (2) lesson planning; and (3) a 10-week learning program.
+- Indicative assessments in this unit are as follows: (1) Iona mentor program; (2) lesson planning; and (3) a 10-week learning program.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the Iona mentor program, lesson planning, and a 10-week learning program components.